 Funding for the airport expansion project

-The government secured a $100m loan from the Saudi Fund for Development to finance the development of the new passenger terminal in October 2018.
+The Maldives government secured a $100m loan from the Saudi Fund for Development to finance the development of the new passenger terminal in October 2018.

-OPEC Fund for International Development (OFID) is providing a $50m loan for the project.
+The OPEC Fund for International Development (OFID) is providing a $50m loan for the project.

 Contractors involved in Velena International Airport expansion

-History of Velena airport
+History of Velena Airport

 The airport underwent infrastructure improvements, including the construction of an asphalt runway in 1964.
-It was officially opened as the international airport in November 1981.
+It was officially opened as the country’s international airport in November 1981.